 - Pan fry sliced Brussels sprouts to get a crunchier texture

 Or try these healthy and simple recipes:Roasted Brussels sprouts with toasted pecans and avocado

 Potential health risks of consuming Brussels sprouts

-If you are taking blood-thinners such as Coumadin (warfarin) it is important that you do not suddenly begin to eat more or less foods containing vitamin K, which plays a large role in blood clotting.
+Individuals taking blood-thinners, such as Coumadin (warfarin), should not suddenly begin to eat more or less foods containing vitamin K because it plays an important role in blood clotting.

-Please note that it is the total diet or overall eating pattern that is most important in disease prevention and achieving good health.
-It is better to eat a diet with a variety than to concentrate on individual foods as the key to good health.
+Please note that it is the total diet and overall eating pattern that is most important in preventing disease and achieving good health.
+It is better to eat a diet with variety than to concentrate on individual foods as the key to a healthy life.